jwodder/schedule/README.rst

 -C, --color             Color the event boxes various colors instead of just
                         grey.

+-E TIME, --end-time TIME
+                        Specify the time of day at which each day should start.
+                        Times are specified in the format ``HH:MM`` using 24-hour time, the minutes being optional (and optionally separated from the hour by a colon or period).
+Defaults to half an hour before the earliest event start time or 00:00, whichever is later.

 -F FONT, --font FONT    Typeset text in the given font.  ``FONT`` must be
                         either the name of a builtin PostScript font or the path to a ``.ttf`` file.
 By default, text is typeset